 and interest in working with college students and the demands of an

-Making your first appointment
+Making your initial consultation appointment

 - All services at CAPS are by appointment.
-Call (607) 274-3136 or drop by our office on the lower level of the Hammond Health Center Building to schedule an appointment.
+Call (607) 274-3136 or drop by our office on the lower level of the Hammond Health Center to schedule an appointment.

 - When you schedule, you are not required to describe specifics of your concerns.